(A pdf version of this policy is available for download here)

 Memorial Tree

-Memorial trees will be planted in Nanpean and St Stephen Churchtown cemeteries.
+Memorial trees will be planted during the planting season following the funeral in Nanpean and St Stephen Churchtown cemeteries.

 Queries